Taiwanese indigenous peoples: European period (1623–1662)

 As the Dutch began subjugating indigenous villages in the south and west of Taiwan, increasing numbers of Han immigrants looked to exploit areas that were fertile and rich in game.
 The Dutch initially encouraged this, since the Han were skilled in agriculture and large-scale hunting.
 Several Han took up residence in Siraya villages.
 The Dutch used Han agents to collect taxes, hunting license fees and other income.
 This set up a society in which "many of the colonists were Han Chinese but the military and the administrative structures were Dutch".
 Despite this, local alliances transcended ethnicity during the Dutch period.
 For example, the Guo Huaiyi Rebellion in 1652, a Han farmers' uprising, was defeated by an alliance of 120 Dutch musketeers with the aid of Han loyalists and 600 indigenous warriors.

-Multiple indigenous villages in frontier areas rebelled against the Dutch in the 1650s due to oppression such as when the Dutch ordered indigenous women for sex, deer pelts, and rice be given to them from indigenous in the Taipei Basin in Wu-lao-wan village which sparked a rebellion in December 1652 at the same time as the Chinese rebellion.
-Two Dutch translators were beheaded by the Wu-lao-wan indigenous people and in a subsequent fight, 30 indigenous and another two Dutch people died.
+Multiple indigenous villages in frontier areas rebelled against the Dutch in the 1650s due to oppression, such as when the Dutch ordered indigenous women for sex, deer pelts, and rice be given to them from the indigenous in the Taipei Basin in Wu-lao-wan village, which sparked a rebellion in December 1652 at the same time as the Chinese rebellion.
+Two Dutch translators were beheaded by the Wu-lao-wan indigenous people and in a subsequent fight, 30 indigenous people and another two Dutch people died.
 After an embargo of salt and iron on Wu-lao-wan, the indigenous people were forced to sue for peace in February 1653.

 The Dutch period ended in 1662 when Ming loyalist forces of Zheng Chenggong (Koxinga) drove out the Dutch and established the short-lived Zheng family kingdom on Taiwan.
 Dutch colonialism left different impressions on different indigenous groups in Taiwan.
 The Koaluts (Guizaijiao) tribe of the Paiwan people attacked American survivors of a shipwreck during the Rover incident in 1867.
 The chief, Tanketok, explained that this was because in ages past, the white men came and almost exterminated their tribe, and their ancestors passed down their desire for revenge.
 According to William A. Pickering in his Pioneering in Formosa (1898), the old people of Kong-a-na, about 15 miles from Sin-kang, loved white men and the old women there said they were their kindred.